 He was kissing me…and then we were making love.
 Then there were all these people around us…hundreds of them, everywhere.
 Everyone was fucking.
 And then I…I was fucking other men.
 So many…I don’t know how many I was with.
 And I knew you could see me in the arms of all these men…just fucking all these men.
 I wanted to make fun of you…to laugh in your face.
 And so I laughed as loud as I could.
 That must have been when you woke me up.

-Albertine’s dream of the original story plays on the themes of christian and heroic virtue that are prominent in the story’s masquerade, where the partygoers dressed in clerical outfits denoting christian virtue, their carnal selves underneath, a tainted woman demonstrating a heroic bravery that Fridolin does not.
+Albertine’s dream of the original story plays on the themes of Christian and heroic virtue that are prominent in the story’s masquerade, where the partygoers dressed in clerical outfits denoting Christian virtue, their carnal selves underneath, a tainted woman demonstrating a heroic bravery that Fridolin lacks.

 “I didn’t see this city, but I knew it was there.
 It was far below and was ringed by a high wall – a really fantastical city that I can’t describe.
 It was neither an oriental city nor an old German one, exactly – rather it was first one and then the other.
 In any case, it was a city buried long ago.”